matter-labs/zksync-era/docs/specs/zk_chains/hyperbridges.md

 ### L2 Contracts

 - Outbox system contract.
-It collects the hyperbridge txs into the hyperlog of the hyperchain.
+It collects the hyperbridge txs into the hyperlog of the ZK Chain.
 - Inbox system contract.
 This is where the hyperroot is imported and sent to L1 for settlement.
 Merkle proofs are verified here, tx calls are started from here, nullifiers are stored here (add epochs later)